 The Football Club is not liable for any loss, damage or injury sustained or incurred (howsoever arising) by any individuals or groups of individuals whilst on Club premises.

 The Club undertakes to communicate with its customers in a courteous and helpful manner.
 We would appreciate details of any breach of this policy.

-The Club consults supporters through various official and independent bodies chaired by the Supporters’ Liaison Officer (SLO) Bob Symns.
+The Club consults supporters through various official and independent bodies chaired by the Chief Executive Officer Bob Symns.

 In addition, where appropriate, supporter’s views are periodically solicited via the Club’s official matchday programme, the issue of questionnaires and leaflets, invitation through local newspaper and radio broadcasts and occasional forums.